rapidcow/perspective/docs/src/psp/json_proc.rst

    ...
    Traceback (most recent call last):
      ...
-   psp.processors.json_processor.LoadWarning: found more than one path for 'a.txt'; using the first path found '.../a/a.txt'
+   psp.processors.json_processor.LoadWarning: found more than one path for 'a.txt'; using the first path found '.../a/a.txt' (base_dir = '...')

 (The three dots in the exception message are a mere placeholder.
 What's actually printed is whatever the absolute path *root* has.)